 They say You have a plan, a purpose for every creation You breathe life into.
 What about me?
 I can’t find any direction.
 I’m not needed.
 I’m just a burden to my family and friends, just a parasite taking up space and resources.
 Are the PTSD and depression enjoyable to You?
 Why won’t You just be kind and kill me?

 Like Job’s friends should have done for the duration of his suffering, God sat with me in utter silence as I wept and wiped tears on my pillow.
 Under normal circumstances, having someone sit beside me in silence and understanding, if not empathy, would be comforting, even welcoming.
 But for God to do it?
 Somehow, it seemed wrong and cruel, especially since I was, in an albeit roundabout, twisted, and wrong way, searching for peace and an end to my pain.

 A Conversation Starter

 Despite fleeting moments of happiness and distractions, I’ve been dealing with heavy bouts of suicidal thoughts all week.
-Having an honest conversation about suicide is not easy.
-It is scary and uncomfortable for both parties, but oftentimes, it is necessary for lives to be changed and saved.
 More than once, my pastor-friend Michael Patton had to talk me down off the ledge.
 I truly believe that was God-ordained.
 He’s got his own family history with suicide, so he’s one of the few people I could trust with this.